kartverket/GeomCompare/docs/gettingstarted.rst

        geoms_tab_name="my_ref_polys",
    )

-The code above instantiates a :py:class:`~geomcompare.geomrefdb.SQLiteGeomRefDB` object, which internally creates a SQLite database in *RAM*, and adds *reference* polygons from a *shapefile* to a table named "my_ref_polys".
-As we have created a new database, the ``geom_type`` and parameter of :py:meth:`~geomcompare.geomrefdb.SQLiteGeomRefDB.add_geometries` must be passed an argument, since the geometry type is required by *spatialite* when creating a new geometry column in a table of the database.
-If the :py:attr:`~geomcompare.geomrefdb.SQLiteGeomRefDB.default_epsg` was not set (either when creating the instance or at least before adding the new geometries), ``geoms_epsg`` (identifying the spatial reference system of the input *reference* geometries) must also be given when calling :py:meth:`~geomcompare.geomrefdb.SQLiteGeomRefDB.add_geometries`.
+The code above instantiates a :class:`.SQLiteGeomRefDB` object, which internally creates a SQLite database in *RAM*, and adds *reference* polygons from a *shapefile* to a table named "my_ref_polys".
+As we have created a new database, the ``geom_type`` and parameter of :meth:`~.SQLiteGeomRefDB.add_geometries` must be passed an argument, since the geometry type is required by *spatialite* when creating a new geometry column in a table of the database.
+If the :attr:`~.SQLiteGeomRefDB.default_epsg` was not set (either when creating the instance or at least before adding the new geometries), ``geoms_epsg`` (identifying the spatial reference system of the input *reference* geometries) must also be given when calling :meth:`~.SQLiteGeomRefDB.add_geometries`.